Customer Service and Your Sales Tax Solution

 Sales taxes?
 You’re almost sure to have a problem.
 The entire system is so convoluted that nearly everyone has a problem at one time or another.

 So what’s the customer service like with your sales tax solution?
-One of the biggest sales tax software companies has overseas help desks for all question.
+One of the biggest sales tax software companies has overseas help desks for all questions.
 If you want to talk with someone in the United States, you have to put in a ticket and you might wait weeks for a response.
 Oh, and you also have to pay extra.

 If you haven’t tried Sales Tax DataLINK…